 As a leader of a company or organization, you wear a lot of hats each and every day.
-You’re responsible for setting the direction and goals of the company, keeping the troops motivated, ensuring that the goals and strategies are executed, ensuring that the goals are achieved or exceeded, ensuring that your people are taken care of, etc
+You’re responsible for setting the direction and goals of the company, keeping the troops motivated, ensuring that the goals and strategies are executed, achieved or exceeded, and that your people are taken care of.

 It’s easy to fall into the trap of managing all of your people in the same manner because it saves you time, it’s familiar to you, and it’s how you would want to be managed if you were in their position.

 But you’re actually making life tougher for yourself.

 Remember the Unique Qualities

 If you’re not managing and motivating your people in the ways and styles that are unique to and best for them, you’re going to see them be less productive and it takes longer to reach the collective goals of the company.